panoptic-labs/docs/blog/2024-4-1-panoptic-code4rena-comprehensive-audit/2024-4-1-panoptic-code4rena-comprehensive-audit.md

 ---
 slug: panoptic-code4rena-comprehensive-audit
 title: "Panoptic Launches Comprehensive Code4rena Audit for Enhanced Security"
-tags: [Audit, Security, Bug Bounty]
+tags: [Audit, Security]
 image: /img/banners/code4rena-comprehensive-audit-banner.png
 description: "Panoptic launches its second audit with Code4rena to secure the DeFi options protocol."
 ---

 ![](1.png)

 To bolster the security of our protocol, Panoptic embarks on a second audit with Code4rena.
-All auditors from coding experts to engaged community members are welcome to participate in this bug bounty program where $120,000 will be given to contributors.
+All auditors from coding experts to engaged community members are welcome to participate in this competitive audit where $120,000 will be given to contributors.
 The audit will begin on April 1, 2024 and run until April 22, 2024.

 Auditors from the [previous audit](https://panoptic.xyz/blog/panoptic-code4rena-audit) are encouraged to participate again and new participants can register [here](https://code4rena.com/register).